darinz/DL/02_Neural_Network/05_skip_connections.md

 3. **Training Stability**: Easier optimization of deep networks
 4. **Performance**: Better accuracy on deep architectures
 5. **Convergence**: Faster training convergence

+> **Key Insight:**
+> Skip connections are the key innovation that made it possible to train neural networks with hundreds of layers, leading to breakthroughs in computer vision and beyond.

 ---